 In addition, as part of our commitment to employing outstanding lawyers, Pullman & Comley participates in the Cultural Diversity Initiative (“CDI”) sponsored by the UConn Law School Diversity Committee and the various affinity student organizations at UConn Law School.
 The focus of CDI is to offer diverse 1L students the opportunity to interview with participating law firms in hopes of gaining employment as a summer associate.
 For more information on the firm’s participation in CDI, visit our Summer Program page.

 Diversity & Inclusion Summit

-In 2016, Pullman & Comley participated in the Connecticut Bar Association (CBA) Inaugural Diversity & Inclusion Summit and signed a collective pledge to reaffirm our ongoing commitment to advancing diversity and inclusion within our firm and within the Connecticut legal community as a whole.
+Pullman & Comley is three years into a six year collective pledge that was signed at the Connecticut Bar Association (CBA) Inaugural Diversity & Inclusion Summit to reaffirm our ongoing commitment to advancing diversity and inclusion within our firm and within the Connecticut legal community as a whole.

 Diversity Committee Members

 You are invited to contact a Diversity Committee member or email firstname.lastname@example.org for more information.
 We look forward to hearing from you.
 The members of the Diversity Committee are: